seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 $authenticator = new JwtAuthenticator(new JwtEncoder('secret'), $users);
 {% endhighlight %}

-Then, add a new route to the collection:
+Then, add a new route to the routes collection:

 {% highlight php %}
 <?php

 // ...

 $routes = new RouteCollector(new Std(), new GroupCountBased());

+// ...

 $routes->post('/login', new Login($authenticator));

 {% endhighlight %}